sanath810/testlab/README.md

 # TestLab

-Statement 1: Using any IaC (Terraform/ARM/CFT) create the same infra which is depicted above.
-In this you also need to use the userdata to install the Jenkins and Ansible/Chef/Puppet/etc.
+Using Terraform, create the following infra (Jenkins+Ansible, VPC and App Server).
+In this we need to use the userdata to install the Jenkins and Ansible/Chef/Puppet/etc.

 The above Terraform scripts will create infra on AWS
   - The provider.tf has credentials & region information.